rpi-virtuell/rw-social-learner/readme.txt

 == Changelog ==

+= 1.0.7 =
+* removed shortcodes to Group Description
+* add Widget or Sidebar Shortcode for sticky activity plugin to template

 = 1.0.6.1 =
-*added shortcodes to Group Description
+* added shortcodes to Group Description
+* css fix for "Widget or Sidebar Shortcode" Plugin in Group Description

 = 1.0.6 =
 * Removed Boxed layout option